zsavajji/gmap-vue/packages/documentation/docs/developers/README.md

 ## Git flow and history

-At this moment we have one main branches `master` when you fork the project you must work on that branch.
+At this moment we have one main branch `master` when you fork the project you must work on that branch.

 This branch have a linear history and you should use the **rebase** strategy instead of ~~merge~~ strategy to maintain the linear history of the commits.